One deep purpose has underlain the plan of my poems—and that has been the religious purpose,

 Know, once for all, they are not true as truths,

-For there is another truth than the literal truth
+For there is another truth than the literal truth.

-They are precious beyond account as as fine spiritual exercises or promising spiritual hypotheses—suggestive, elevating and clarifying,
+These mysterious and ever-elusive subjects are useful as fine spiritual exercises or promising spiritual hypotheses—suggestive, elevating, and clarifying,

-Leaving the divine secrets just as inexplicable and unreachable as before—maybe more so;
+But leaving the divine secrets just as inexplicable and unreachable as before—maybe more so;

 The real truth is no doubt infinitely beyond all these little broken and jangled hints.